Special educational needs

 What is the Ombudsman's role in complaints about special educational needs?

-A national pilot scheme, in place until August 2021, currently allows appeals to SEND about the health and social care aspects of an EHCP, alongside the educational provision.
+SEND can also hear appeals about the health and social care aspects of an EHC plan, if these are raised alongside the educational provision.

-If you have appealed to SEND, it is unlikely we will be able to investigate any aspect of a complaint, such as interim provision, while the appeal is being heard.
+If you have appealed to SEND, it is unlikely we will be able to investigate any aspect of a complaint which is a consequence of the appealed decision.
+This could include educational provision where the school named in the plan is the subject of the appeal.
 However, this will depend on the specific circumstances of each case.

-We can investigate complaints that a council has failed to implement a Tribunal recommendation related to educational provision in an EHCP, or where a recommendation has been agreed, a failure to deliver the provision.
-Until August 2021, the national pilot scheme also allows us to look at complaints about failure to implement recommendations related to social care provision in an EHCP.
+We can investigate complaints that a council has failed to implement a Tribunal recommendation related to educational provision in an EHC plan, or where a recommendation has been agreed, a failure to deliver the provision.
+We can also look at complaints about failure to implement recommendations related to social care provision in an EHC plan.
 We can investigate complaints about councils taking longer than 5 weeks to reach a decision about whether to agree to implement a Tribunal recommendation.

-We can look at how the Council has dealt with a request for a personal budget or involved children and young people over 16 in decision making.
+We can look at how the council has dealt with a request for a personal budget.

 We can investigate complaints about the Local Offer.
 The Local Offer requires councils to provide advice and information about SEN provision in their area.